megoforce/darkwinds/_posts/2018-11-21-all-about-rarity.markdown

 We can also make sure the contract cannot be modified so it's impossible to change the rules.

-Every time Darkwinds cards are purchased, a pseudo-random number will roll and only produce rare cards above a high treshold.
+Every time a Darkwinds cards is generated, a pseudo-random number will roll and only produce a rare one above a high treshold.

 <img src="/img/posts/rarity-monte-carlo.png">